 Teachers, administrators and faculty also have a duty to take reasonable steps necessary to prevent foreseeable harm to students.
 Knowledge of a potentially dangerous situation cannot be ignored.
 Staff and administrators stand in the shoes of the parents where students have been entrusted to their care.
 All employees, according to certain Board of Education policies, must report any observed unsafe hazards so that reasonable steps can be initiated to remedy the situation.

 In cases that allege negligent supervision, the regulations, rules, policies and laws must be considered to determine if proper supervision was given.
 Regulations typically establish rules such as not allowing students to roam the halls, not allowing students to leave the building and never leaving students unsupervised.

 Bullying cases evaluate responsibility associated with teachers, staff, administrators and principals and whether they knew or should've known that a student was a threat or a potential threat.

-Students can be injured on busses or as they get on or off busses.
+Students can be injured on buses or as they get on or off buses.
 Injuries can occur as a result of the driver's negligence in an auto accident or even because of something that happens on the bus.

 There are often different standards and rules based upon the age of the student.
 For example, the Kentucky Courts have expressed the opinion that, due to the adventuresome nature of teens, teachers must be on notice not only of the expected but also the unexpected.
 Kentucky Courts have also stated that a teacher who negligently supervises can be held liable for injuries resulting from that negligent supervision.